Sant Nirankari Mission: Gurbachan Singh (1962–1980)

 Gurbachan Singh was born on 10 December 1930 to Avtar Singh and Budhwanti Kaur, in Peshawar, a city in present-day Pakistan.
 He was married to Kulwant Kaur ("Nirankari Raj Mata").
 Gurbachan Singh took over the organization in 1962.
 He was assassinated on April 24, 1980.

 Hardev Singh (1980–2016)

 Hardev Singh was born on 23 February 1954 in Delhi to Gurbachan Singh and Kulwant Kaur as parents.
 After the assassination of Gurbachan Singh in 1980, he became the next leader.
 He was honored by the United Nations (U.N.O.) with special consultative status in 2012, which was later upgraded to general consultative status in 2018.

-He died on 13 May 2016 in an automobile accident, when he was travelling to attend a spiritual gathering in Canada with both of his sona-in-law.
+He died on 13 May 2016 in an automobile accident, when he was travelling to attend a spiritual gathering in Canada with both of his sons-in-law.
 One of them succumbed to his injuries.
 The other son in law was driving the vehicle when the accident occurred.
 Details are still vague around the exact cause of the accident.